Approximation: Unicode

+Approximate equalities denoted by wavy or dotted symbols.

 Science

 Approximation arises naturally in scientific experiments.
 The predictions of a scientific theory can differ from actual measurements.
 This can be because there are factors in the real situation that are not included in the theory.
-For example, simple calculations may not include the effect of air resistance.
+For example, simple calculations of motion in an atmosphere may not include the effect of air resistance.
 Under these circumstances, the theory is an approximation to reality.
 Differences may also arise because of limitations in the measuring technique.
 In this case, the measurement is an approximation to the actual value.

 The history of science shows that earlier theories and laws can be approximations to some deeper set of laws.
 Under the correspondence principle, a new scientific theory should reproduce the results of older, well-established, theories in those domains where the old theories work.
 The old theory becomes an approximation to the new theory.

 Some problems in physics are too complex to solve by direct analysis, or progress could be limited by available analytical tools.
 Thus, even when the exact representation is known, an approximation may yield a sufficiently accurate solution while reducing the complexity of the problem significantly.
 Physicists often approximate the shape of the Earth as a sphere even though more accurate representations are possible, because many physical characteristics (e.g., gravity) are much easier to calculate for a sphere than for other shapes.

 Approximation is also used to analyze the motion of several planets orbiting a star.
 This is extremely difficult due to the complex interactions of the planets' gravitational effects on each other.
 An approximate solution is effected by performing iterations.
 In the first iteration, the planets' gravitational interactions are ignored, and the star is assumed to be fixed.
 If a more precise solution is desired, another iteration is then performed, using the positions and motions of the planets as identified in the first iteration, but adding a first-order gravity interaction from each planet on the others.
 This process may be repeated until a satisfactorily precise solution is obtained.

 The use of perturbations to correct for the errors can yield more accurate solutions.
 Simulations of the motions of the planets and the star also yields more accurate solutions.

 The most common versions of philosophy of science accept that empirical measurements are always approximations — they do not perfectly represent what is being measured.